rangulicon/mFi-tools/mqtt/client/readme.md

 # About
-This adds MQTT features to Ubiquiti Networks mPower devices.
+This adds MQTT features to Ubiquiti Networks mPi devices.
-This is version 2, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).
+This is version 3, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).
 The implementation of the convention is not complete yet.
+It´s forked from magcode/mpower-tools, and we just add mPort compatibility and auto detect port configuration features.

 # Warning
 Use at your own risk!

 # Installation
-Use a SSH client and connect to your mPower device.
+Use a SSH client and connect to your mFi device.
 Enter the following commands

 ```